Elastic-Suite/documentation/docs/Gally/Search/Configuration/Attributes.md

 parent: Configuration
 ---

 It can be accessed under SEARCH > Configuration > Attributes.
-This entry will allow user to configure searchable attributes.
+This entry allows user to configure searchable attributes.

 At the top of the page, a filter bar is available.
 User can filter based on attribute code and label.
 User can also filter on attribute configuration (search weight and used in spellcheck).